PhotoSeek creator Tom Dempsey reveals his favorite photographic gear adopted from 1978-2018.

 For travel and nature photography, I look for portable, high-quality cameras on a moderate budget.
 I’m not tied to any one system or brand.
 Instead, I upgrade to the latest, best tool for the job.
 Former gear is easily sold locally via Craigslist.org, in-person for cash.

-From 2016-18, my 1-inch-sensor Sony RX10 III and IV cameras have preserved publishable image quality while radically extending zoom range to 25x.
+Since 2016, my 1-inch-sensor Sony RX10 IV and III cameras have preserved publishable image quality while radically extending zoom range to 25x.
 From 2012-2016, I enjoyed the 24mp APS-C sensor in Sony NEX-7 and successor A6300 using Sony’s 18-200mm SteadyShot lens (27-300mm equivalent).
 Before that, Nikon gear served nicely over 11 years, such as Nikon D5000 APS-C with 18-200mm VR II lens.
 I began photography in 1978−97 with the classic Olympus OM-1N 35mm-film camera.
 But switching to digital Canon PowerShot cameras from 2003-07 gave me instant feedback and extra freedom from the tripod.
 My online portfolio includes images from 1981-present. – Tom Dempsey

 See my latest recommendations: BEST TRAVEL CAMERAS REVIEW.

 Below, buy linked items at Amazon.com to support Tom’s work.

 Since 1978 I have regularly updated my technology as follows (newest at top, oldest at bottom).

 Current main camera: Sony Cyber-shot DSC-RX10 IV (37 oz; Tom’s usage 2018-present)